kmiller720/yajb/chapters/Chapter_2.md

 ##What's in a Name

 If you remember from Chapter 1, I said that our worker only understands the reserved keywords and operators.
 That's not completely true.
 As we saw, the worker also understands what the number `2` is along with what a string is ( *as long as we put '', "", or `` around it!* ).
-That is because JavaScript has a few different `types` of data that is understands natively.
+That is because JavaScript has a few different `types` of data that it understands natively.
 There are 7 different `types` of data that JavaScript understands, grouped together under *primitives* and *object*.

 ###Primitives